Seagate/halon/docs/hld.md

     <td>Scenario</td>
     <td>In the case where a node already has sufficient information
-        locally to recover from a failure, the node should not require input from any external source, ensuring that such cases put minimal load on the rest of the cluster.</td>
+        locally to recover from a failure, the node should not require input from any external producer, ensuring that such cases put minimal load on the rest of the cluster.</td>
   </tr>
   <tr>